blueskycircle/stock-platform/README.md

 #### Model Evaluation

-When you use the `--evaluate` option, the command tests a predefined set of ARIMA models, selects the best one based on a performance metric (e.g., RMSE), and generates a forecast using the best model.
+When you use the `--evaluate` option, the command tests multiple ARIMA models and selects the best one based on performance metrics.
+Model evaluation generates three plots:
+- Main forecast plot showing the best model's predictions
+- Metrics comparison plot showing RMSE and other metrics for each model
+- Forecast comparison plot showing predictions from all evaluated models

+You can specify which models to evaluate using the `--models` option, or the system will use a default set of models.

 ### Examples